 CHI’s Short Term Enrichment Program (STEP) is a cultural immersion and volunteer program that has been expanding all over the world, welcoming participants from China, Thailand, Japan, Germany, France, Netherlands, and more.
 STEP is a great way for international participants, local communities and host families to have a cross-cultural exchange experience.

-Our participants spend 1-3 months living and learning about American life.
-By living with a host family, they get to experience a typical American household.
+Our participants spend 4, 8, or 12 weeks living and learning about American life.
+By living in a home-stay, they get to experience a typical American household.
 During the day, participants volunteer at local non-profit organizations where they will experience the American spirit of donating time and helping a community.
 A B1/B2 or ESTA visa is required for this program.
 Allowing students the chance to travel around America and visit our beautiful and historic sites, also, to donate their free time to one of our important non-profit, community development organizations.

 The opportunities for STEP are endless.
 And with our large team of Community and Local Coordinators spread all over the country, ready to handle any problem, STEP is a safe and secure program for all young people who are excited to see the world.